 For bachelor's degree programs, priority is given to juniors and seniors who have been accepted into the program (or who will be accepted by the start of the fall semester).

-Note: FELS recipients must be enrolled for at least six credit hours each semester to qualify for funding for undergraduate or graduate programs.
+Note: FELS recipients must be enrolled either Part-Time or Full-Time based on their institution's academic policy.
+This is effective Fall 2021.
 The award amount will be pro-rated based on the chart below.

 Juniors and Seniors

 |Credits||Master's Degree||Doctoral Degree|

 |Max Total Loan Limits||$20,000||$56,000|